dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 Good things to keep in mind:

--   one of the best way to learn how CLDF works is to poke around in an existing dataset.
+-   the best way to learn how CLDF looks like is to poke around in an existing dataset.
 Open the files, check what’s in there, form assumptions and then check if the assumptions are always true.
 Below are two recommended starter-datasets: